ncpleslie/JS2UML/README.md

 # JS2UML

-A command-line interface for generating UML 2 Class Diagrams from JavaScript (ES6+)
+A command-line interface for generating UML 2 Class Diagrams from JavaScript (ES6+) and Python.